do-mart/gramolang/README.md

     >>> api_keys = {OpenAIAPIWrapper: 'apikeyvalue'}

 ### 2. Providing a key in a file
-When using a file instead of direct values, write the key in the form `name=apikeyvalue` on a single file line.
+When using a file instead of the value directly, write the key in the form `name=apikeyvalue` on a single file line.
 Use the name stored in the corresponding `APIWrapper` class in the class property `API_KEY_NAME`: